 Call it common knowledge, suburban legend, or even another breast cancer myth: Long Island breast cancer rates are considerably higher than the rest of the nation.
 We’ve heard it many times before… but what are the facts behind this oft-repeated story?
 And if it’s true, why are the rates so high?

-As breast cancer awareness and research increased during the 1980s, it became apparent that Suffolk and Nassau County had a breast cancer incidence rate (that is, rate of first-time diagnosis) approximately thirteen to eighteen percent higher than the statewide average, depending on the years averaged and the sources referenced*.
+As breast cancer awareness and research increased during the 1980s, it became apparent that Suffolk and Nassau County had a breast cancer Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. rate (that is, rate of first-time diagnosis) approximately thirteen to eighteen percent higher than the statewide average, depending on the years averaged and the sources referenced*.